dartmouth-cs52/dartmouth-cs52.github.io/README.md

 module.exports = ImageView;
 ```

-Now, instead of some gross text up in the top corner, we have this nice react logo, since we love react so much:
+:snowflake: Now, instead of some gross text up in the top corner, we have this nice react logo, since we love react so much:

 ![featured tab](./images/featured.png)